Last Updated December 2023

 (c) The parties are required to ask the court to stay any already-initiated judicial proceedings until the conclusion of the appeal.

-(a) confirm the initial award.
+(a) confirm the initial award or decision.

 (ii) issue a new award or decision.

 Confidential Process.
-All arbitration proceedings under this Arbitration Agreement and all associated decisions and awards of the arbitrator and appellate arbitrator(s) shall be confidential except to the extent required to enforce or confirm the arbitrator’s award or decision in an allowed court.
+All arbitration proceedings under this Arbitration Agreement and all associated awards and decisions of the arbitrator and appellate arbitrator(s) shall be confidential except to the extent required to enforce or confirm the arbitrator’s award or decision in an allowed court.
 Any party filing information or documents regarding the arbitration in such court shall follow the court’s procedures to make such filings under seal, unless the court denies the filing party’s request to make such filings under seal for reasons other than failure to comply with the applicable rules governing filings under seal.